akarve/d3-map-and-dials.js/README.md

 [Sex, politics, & gender income gaps in the U.S.](http://www.visualmagnetic.com/html/sex-politics-income/)

 ##Status
-Far from optimal.
-Numerous optimizations & improvements are possible (search for "TODO" in the source).
+Numerous optimizations & improvements are possible.
+(Search for "TODO" in the source.)
 Provided as a sketch or starting point for further data visualizations.

 ###Community value
 Provides non-trival examples for the following: